LAKI-GUPTA-888/hospital-task3/README.md

 ## Overview
 This task demonstrates how to retrieve data from the hospital database using basic `SELECT` queries.
-It covers filtering, projection, sorting, aliasing, pattern matching, and limiting results.
+It covers filtering, projection, sorting, pattern matching, and limiting results.

 ---